Belarus says Wagner chief who staged mutiny is in Russia, raising questions about Kremlin's strategy

 Belarusian President Alexander Lukashenko's claim could not be independently verified, and the Kremlin refused to comment on Yevgeny Prigozhin's whereabouts.
 But Russian media have reported he was recently seen at his offices in St. Petersburg.

-It was not clear if Prigozhin's presence in Russia would violate the deal, which allowed the Wagner chief to move to Belarus in exchange for ending the rebellion and a promise of amnesty for him and his troops.
-But the reports signaled that the deal may have allowed him to finalize his affairs in Russia.
+It was not clear if Prigozhin's presence in Russia would violate the deal, which allowed the head of the Wagner Group military contractor to move to Belarus in exchange for ending the rebellion and a promise of amnesty for him and his troops.
+But the reports signaled that the agreement may have allowed him to finalize his affairs in Russia.

 If that's true, it could suggest the threat posed by Prigozhin has not yet been fully defused and that the Kremlin is treading carefully with him until it can figure out what to do with troops who may still be loyal to him.
 Putin has said that Wagner troops can join the Russian military, retire from service or move to Belarus.